khaosans/basic-chat/README.md

 - **Multi-Layer Caching**: Redis + Memory caching for 50-80% faster responses
 - **Connection Pooling**: Optimized HTTP connections with rate limiting
 - **Resource Management**: Automatic cleanup and memory optimization

 ---

+## ⏳ Long-Running Tasks & Background Processing

+BasicChat supports **long-running tasks** for complex queries, deep research, and large document processing.
+These are handled in the background using a robust Celery + Redis task queue system, so you can continue chatting while heavy operations run asynchronously.

+- **Background Task UI**: See task progress, status, and results directly in the chat interface.
+- **Deep Research Tasks**: Comprehensive research with multiple sources and detailed analysis.
+- **Task Management**: Cancel running tasks, monitor metrics, and clean up old tasks from the sidebar.
+- **Performance**: Offloads heavy work to background workers, keeping the UI responsive.
+- **Monitoring**: Use [Flower](https://flower.readthedocs.io/) for real-time task monitoring and debugging.

+> **How it works:**
+> - Submitting a complex query, enabling deep research mode, or uploading a large document triggers a background task.
+> - Task status, progress, and results are shown in the chat and sidebar.
+> - You can cancel tasks or clean up completed/failed ones from the UI.

+See the [Architecture Overview](docs/ARCHITECTURE.md#background-task-system) for a diagram of the task queue and worker system.

+---